amitu/dotfiles/README.md

 short interval, showing available keys, and the command they are mapped to.

 C-c b: swith to previous buffer.

+M-j: join next line with the current one

+Added htmlize package.
+No keyboard shortcuts, activte using M-x html...

 emacs: helm
 -----------